Some numbers in this article were updated in May, 2022, in response to the racially motivated shooting in Buffalo, New York.

 6. Humans want peace and avoid violence

 This is why we need to consciously remind ourselves of the big picture, which includes the good and the bad, ups as well as downs.
-In fact, in 2018 we sit near the bottom of a decades-long decline in violent crime.
+In fact, violent crime declined for decades.
 We have good reason to be concerned about the jump in gun deaths, but we need to remember that it’s been worse in the past.

 “Our daily observations may seem to contradict the idea that peacefulness predominates in human affairs, especially when we have become accustomed to Hollywood films and daily newscasts that depict unrelenting violence,” writes anthropologist Douglas Fry.
 “In actuality, the vast majority of people on the planet awake on a typical morning and live a violence-free day—and this experience generally continues day after day.”